markbdean01/claude-terminal-bridge/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Credits
+## 🙏 Credits & Evolution

-Based on the feature specification and architecture designed for the NjordViam Marine IoT project.
-Originally developed to solve iOS PWA iframe restrictions for terminal access.
+Originally designed for the NjordViam Marine IoT project to solve iOS PWA iframe restrictions. **August 2025 major update** implements:

+- **VS Code Default Light Modern Theme** with complete CSS variables system
+- **Advanced typing detection** with smart polling control
+- **256-color ANSI support** optimized for light backgrounds
+- **Self-building app ecosystem** architecture and documentation

+The project has evolved from a simple terminal interface to a **revolutionary platform for AI-directed development**, where the agent builds and modifies its own environment through a mobile-optimized interface.

+**Special thanks** to the insight that this creates a **self-modifying AI development loop** - where walking down the street with your phone becomes a legitimate way to add features to complex applications running on your private network.

-**Keywords**: Claude Code, iPhone terminal, mobile development, PWA, tmux integration, ANSI colors, real-time terminal, touch interface, Raspberry Pi, boat automation, marine IoT, live coding
+**Keywords**: Claude Code, iPhone terminal, mobile development, PWA, tmux integration, ANSI colors, real-time terminal, touch interface, Raspberry Pi, boat automation, marine IoT, live coding, self-building apps, AI development ecosystem, VS Code light theme, typing detection

 ---

-**Star this repo** ⭐ if you find it useful for mobile development with Claude Code!
+**Star this repo** ⭐ if you're excited about the future of AI-directed mobile development!